Local Housing Allowance

 Local Housing Allowance (LHA) affects most new Housing Benefit claims in the private rented sector.
 It also affects tenants already getting Housing Benefit who move into different accommodation rented from a private landlord.
 LHA does not affect people living in council accommodation or social housing.

 LHA is a flat-rate amount based on the size of the tenant's household and the area in which they are renting.
 It becomes the "rent" figure used to decide the maximum amount of Housing Benefit someone is entitled to.
-The rate of LHA used for working out a tenant's Housing Benefit is reviewed yearly and could go up or down when reviewed depending on what the current LHA figures are at the time of the review.
+The rate of LHA used for working out a tenant's Housing Benefit is effective from 1 April.
+However, LHA rates are to be frozen from April 2016.
 LHA figures are set by The Valuation Office Agency and are set using the lowest 30% of the rents in the area.
-See more about the planned changes from April 2011 onwards

 Single-household claimants under 35 years old

 Single-household claimants under 35 years old will generally only have their housing benefit worked out using the LHA figure for a single room (which is about £65 per week).

 Payment of Housing Benefit for claims worked out using LHA